AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 beautiful simplicity of Christianity when John wrote his Gospel to counteract it. **Philip Schaff** remarks:

-"All the germs of (Christian) asceticism appear in the third century. \*
+"All the germs of (Christian) asceticism appear in the third century....
-\* \* The first two Christian hermits were not till Paul of Thebes, AD 250, and Anthony of Egypt, AD 270, appeared.
+The first two Christian hermits were not till Paul of Thebes, AD 250, and Anthony of Egypt, AD 270, appeared.
 Asceticism was in existence long before Christ.
-Jews, Nazarites, Essenes, Therapeutae, Persians, Indians, Buddhists, all originated this Oriental heathenism. \* \* \* The religion of the Chinese, Buddhism, Brahmanism, the religion of Zoroaster and of the Egyptians, more or less leavened Christianity in its earliest stages.
+Jews, Nazarites, Essenes, Therapeutae, Persians, Indians, Buddhists, all originated this Oriental heathenism....
+The religion of the Chinese, Buddhism, Brahmanism, the religion of Zoroaster and of the Egyptians, more or less leavened Christianity in its earliest stages.
 So did Greek and Roman paganism with which the apostles and their followers came into direct contact."[^59]

 The doctrines of substitutional atonement, resurrection of the body, native depravity, and endless punishment, are not lisped in the earliest